On the 40th anniversary of its conclusion,

 The December 31 Uniondale show was first released in Springsteen's Live Archive series in March 2015, and the December 29 concert followed in July 2019, together with a significant sonic upgrade of New Year's Eve.

-After 47 surely exhausting shows, with the sound of the New Year's Eve crowd still ringing in their ears and another nine months of touring ahead, Springsteen and the E Street Band headed home for a three-week break before Toronto would welcome them for their first full show of the New Year and the 1981 tour rolled on.
+After 47 surely exhausting shows, with the sound of the New Year's Eve crowd still ringing in their ears and another nine months of touring ahead, Springsteen and the E Street Band headed home for a three-week break before resuming the tour in Toronto in late January 1981.

 COMING UP: Two months in "secondary markets"; Europe and the UK; The summer "victory lap"; A Night For The Vietnam Veterans, The Concluding Rites of Bossmania and more.